Hands-on activities for all the family

 Construct a cofferdam in water

 Almost 2,000 years ago the Romans built the first bridge at Rochester.
-In this fun, messy (but only a little bit) activity children can find out how they were able to build in water, by making their own cofferdam.
+In this fun, messy (but only a little bit) activity children found out how the Romans were able to build in water, by making their own cofferdam.

 Build bridges with a variety of materials

-From K’Nex kits to paper bridge building challenges, youngsters can take on the challenge of constructing their own bridges – and seeing how much weight they can hold.
+From K’Nex kits to paper bridge building challenges, youngsters enjoyed the challenge of constructing their own bridges – and seeing how much weight they held.

 Bricks and more

-From piles of foam bricks to a paper-based brick design activity, children are encouraged to consider the significance of the building blocks of our world.
+From piles of foam bricks to a paper-based brick design activity, children were encouraged to consider the significance of the building blocks of our world.

-If you can’t make it to our free activity day, don’t worry, Langdon’s Den will be open throughout the exhibition, and our free hands-on bridge activities are available on our engineering education website here.
+If you couldn’t make it to our latest free activity day, don’t worry, there’ll be another day soon.
+Also, Langdon’s Den is open throughout the exhibition and our free hands-on bridge activities are available on our engineering education website here.